 Evaluation of Knee Pain with X-ray

-• Patients typically require crutches for support when walking immediately after the surgery.
+• Immediately Post-Surgery: Patients typically require crutches for support when walking immediately after the surgery.

-• Many patients find that they can walk independently without crutches within the first to second week after the procedure.
+• 1-2 Weeks Post-Surgery: Many patients find that they can walk independently without crutches within the first to second week after the procedure.

-• Patients often begin light jogging around 4 to 6 months following surgery.
+• 4-6 Months Post-Surgery: Patients often begin light jogging around 4 to 6 months following surgery.

-Overall, individuals who undergo ACL reconstruction surgery generally report improved strength and stability in their knee compared to their pre-surgery condition.
+Overall, individuals who undergo ACL reconstruction surgery generally report improved strength and knee stability compared to their pre-surgery condition.

-Try to incorporate these practices to prevent injuries:
+Incorporate these practices to prevent anterior cruciate ligament injuries:

-• Strength Training: Concentrate on building the strength of the muscles surrounding the knee, like the quadriceps and hamstrings.
-This will offer enhanced support for the joint.
+• Strength Training: Concentrate on building the strength of the muscles surrounding the knee, like the quadriceps and hamstring muscles.
+This will offer enhanced support for the knee joint.

 • Proper Technique: Ensuring the correct execution of movements in sports and physical exercises can decrease the likelihood of an ACL injury.